monkeydl/strong-password-generator/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/monkeydl/strong-password-generator.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Acknowledgement

+The algorithm for selecting a weighted random character is shamelessly plagiarised from [here](https://stackoverflow.com/a/23220189)

 ## License